-The Museum first opened its doors in 1890 and since then it has been filling in the blanks for us through its extensive archeological collections.
+The National Museum of Ireland - Archaeology, on Kildare Street in Dublin, first opened its doors in 1890 and since then it has been filling in the blanks for us through its extensive archaeological collections.

 Take time at The Treasury which features outstanding examples of Celtic and Medieval art, such as the famous Ardagh Chalice, the Tara Brooch and the Derrynaflan Hoard.
 Gaze in wonder at the finest collection of prehistoric gold artefacts in Europe, which is to be found in Or, Ireland's Gold.
 Ramble through prehistoric Ireland and experience life at the same time of the Vikings in Viking Age Ireland.
 Medieval Ireland 1150-1550, documents life in Ireland in the age of cathedrals, monasteries and castles.